Home

 Rod bolts

-I can’t begin to tell you how many home rebuilt or “bargain priced” engines I've seen in my day that had old, re-used bolts in them, or "bargain priced" inferior quality aftermarket bolts.
 A bolt might “look” good, but what do you have...
 X-ray vision or something?
 You can't see fatigue or minor stretching by simply looking at a bolt.
 The only way to see if a bolt is strong or not is to test it in a Rockwell tester, and the only way to test one in a Rockwell tester is to stress it until it breaks, and then say; “Gee, that bolt was strong”, or “Gee, that bolt sure was weak”.
-So testing a bolt isn’t exactly an option, therefore new, strong, high quality bolts are an absolute must in any performance engine if you want it to survive and last.
-And as you can see, even the best quality bolts fatigue, or over-stretch sooner or later under use and abuse, so it's always a good idea to change-out all of the old bolts and put some new, stronger ones in.
+So testing a bolt isn’t exactly an option, therefore - new, strong, high quality bolts are an absolute must in any performance engine if you want it to survive and last.
+And as you can see, even the best quality bolts fatigue or over-stretch sooner or later under use and abuse, so it's always a good idea to change-out all of the old bolts and put some new, stronger ones in.
 This goes for rod bolts, main bolts, and head bolts.
 It's what I call "cheap life insurance".

 rod bolts

-Almost all high-end, aftermarket connecting rod manufacturers use ARP bolts their rods.
+Almost all high-end aftermarket connecting rod manufacturers use ARP bolts their rods.
 Most of them have their brand name stamped into them along with ARP's name as well.
 The reason I always chose to use ARP bolts in all of the engines I built, and why almost all high-end connecting rod manufacturers choose ARP too, is because of their quality and strength.
 Again, the only thing holding your motor together are the bolts, so they had better be strong and the best quality possible.
 They definitely have my stamp of approval!

 spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer